Australian snakes seem to be the scariest of all Australian Animals.

 The last person was an experienced snake handler, and was bitten by his own Tiger snake.
 People who handle snakes a lot tend to become careless.
 In fact, many snake bites happen when people handle or try to kill snakes.

-The Tiger snake, too, is very dangerous.
+The Tiger snake is highly venomous indeed.
 The snake handler went to hospital, was treated with antivenin, and was fine.

 So where does the common sense come into it?
-Well, in the first two scenarios it was not involved at all!
+Well, in four of the five scenarios it was not involved at all!

 The photo shows me years ago on my very first encounter with an Australian snake.
 As you can see, I didn't heed my own advice.
-The snake by the way is a Black-headed Python.
-On a different occasion I trod on a King Brown, bare foot, in the dark.
+The snake by the way is a Black-headed Rock-python.
+On a different occasion I trod on a King Brown (Mulga snake), bare foot, in the dark.
 It didn't bite me, just took off.
 Now that is very lucky.
 Don't count on being lucky!

 Do as I say, don't do as I do!